scippie75/arch_bto_15x990/README.md

     # grub-install --target=x86_64-efi --efi-directory=/efi --bootloader-id=GRUB

 The BTO laptops use a Clevo keyboard and if you want the backlight buttons to work, you need some kernel parameters.
 Edit /etc/default/grub and add 'acpi_osi=!' 'acpi_osi=Linux' (without the quotes) to the GRUB_CMDLINE_LINUX_DEFAULT line.
 You can also add 'nouveau.modeset=0' if you are planning to use nvidia prime with nvidia nonfree driver later and want to make sure there are no conflicts with the nouveau driver.

+Also, on the 4K screen, it might be useful to change the GRUB_GFXMODE value from auto to 1024x768.

     # grub-mkconfig -o /boot/grub/grub.cfg